ApolloX3/ApolloX3/README.md

 - Java, Python, Computer Archetecture, Web development, and Calculus

 - 👯 I’m looking to collaborate on ...
-- Robotics, Agricultural anylitics, Engineering based projects
+- Agricultural anylitics, Engineering based projects

 - 🤔 I’m looking for help with ...
 - Building a future in tech.